 What are the worst Business Class seats on Qatar Airways’ Dreamliner?

 The ‘window’ seats in row 5 are to be avoided since they do not have a window.

 Food in Business Class seats on Qatar Airways’ Dreamliner

-As a starter, I choose the individual selection of marinated scallop, salmon tartar and smoked salmon.
+As a starter, I choose the individual selection of marinated scallop, salmon tartar, and smoked salmon.
 It tasted delicious.
-As an entrée, I was served Arabic spiced chicken breast with harissa yoghurt, pine nut, Mediterranean vegetables and saffron rice.
+As an entrée, I was served Arabic spiced chicken breast with harissa yogurt, pine nut, Mediterranean vegetables, and saffron rice.
 It was delicious.
 For dessert, I had the strawberry and vanilla ice cream with mixed berries.
 After dinner, every business class passenger was also served a small box containing 2 Belgian Godiva pralines.

 90 minutes prior to landing, I was served a small buffet of white chocolate mousse, chocolate florentines, and lamb & mint pie.

-The crew did a great job and addressed me by name, presenting themselves individually before take-off.
-WiFi was available for purchase once on board the aircraft.
-3MB is 2 USD and 10 MB is 5 USD and you had to pay by credit card.
-WiFi was really incredibly expensive and I would not recommend it.
-I was online for 20 minutes just checking my email and I had already used my purchased data consumption unit.
+The crew did a great job and addressed me by name, presenting themselves individually before takeoff.
+Wi-Fi was available for purchase once onboard the aircraft.
+3MB is $2 USD, and 10 MB is $5 USD, and you had to pay by credit card.
+Wi-Fi was really incredibly expensive, and I would not recommend it.
+I was online for 20 minutes just checking email, and I had already used my purchased data consumption unit.